Yosemite Elopement Photographer Team

 - Yosemite is magical in EVERY season.
 Winter beats the crowds and you can explore a snowy wonderland and feel like you have the park to yourself.
 Springtime in the valley yields vibrant meadows, colorful new flowers blooming and the waterfalls are most fierce from all the snow melt.
 Summertime (june - august) is pretty warm in the valley, but hiking up near Taft or Glacier is enjoyable.
 September and October are best for mild weather and beating the vacation crowds of summer.
 Later in to October you start to see summer tones fade and the fall colors start in effect.

-- As your Yosemite Elopement Photographer I enjoy working with you on your timeline and locations to ensure the best lighting for your special moments.
-Contact me before you get too far in the planning process!
+- As your Yosemite Elopement Photographer team we enjoy working with you on your timeline and locations to ensure the best lighting for your special moments.
+Contact Us before you get too far into planning!

-- As a destination elopement photographer, my elopement collection packages already include travel fee(s) to/from the park.
+- As destination wedding and elopement photographers, our elopement collection packages already include travel fee(s) to/from the park.

-- I have connections with local florists, officiants and mobile hair/makeup to help bring your vision to reality!
+- We have connections with local florists, officiants and mobile hair/makeup to help bring your vision to reality!